Do Spiders Eat Woodlice?

 So while woodlice are a specific dietary choice for certain spiders, they may not be the most nutritionally rich option for other spiders, especially those in captivity.

-In the end, always stick to what you know, if you are unsure, or are worried about your spider’s health feed it prey that is high in proteins mentioned in the list above.
+In the end, always stick to what you know.
+If you are unsure or worried about your spider’s health, feed it prey that is high in proteins mentioned in the list above.